Calculating the Cost of Starting a Dump Truck Hauling Company

 Many of the larger companies have mastered marketing and at peak times have more jobs than they can deliver.
 Talk with these large companies and see if you can help them as a sub-contractor.
 It won’t pay as much as the direct job, but every little bit helps when you are getting started.

 Some resources for contracts include the Department of Transportation for your state, local government officials, and local business owners who need hauling services.
 Pass out business cards to potential customers at networking events, join a Dump Truck Association, and find resources online such as forums for advice on how to find work.
-Get out there!

 Technology Tools

 In a highly competitive market, using technology tools like telematics and dispatching software can give you a competitive edge over more antiquated business approaches.
 Not only do these tools make your life easier and your operations more efficient, they will also improve your bottom line.
-If you are an owner-operator with a single truck, your needs may be more modest than when you have numerous trucks.
-In the case of an owner-operator, you will need the following:

 • Accounting system - like QuickBooks online

-A small company can get away with keeping some records on paper.
-However, as the company grows, technology can help streamline your business and give you real-time insight into what is happening with your fleet.
+As the company grows, technology can help streamline your business and give you real-time insight into what is happening with your fleet.

 Industry Forecast